thehovdev/telegram-ping-bot/README.md

 ---------------------

-Created with 	&#10084; by Afgan Khalilove and David Sitnikov
+Created with 	&#10084; by Afgan Khalilov and David Sitnikov